Accoustium/bottle-pymysql/README.md

 as a server providing multi-user access to a number of databases.

 This plugin simplifies the use of mysql databases in your Bottle applications.
-Once installed, all you have to do is to add an ``db`` keyword argument (configurable) to route callbacks that need a database connection.
+Once installed, all you have to do is to add an ``pymydb`` keyword argument (configurable) to route callbacks that need a database connection.